 Love this part of the country, holidaying in Dorset.
 Took the opportunity to visit Lyme Regis.
 There are a couple of beach areas to check out.
 Just down from the car park ( a lot of steps) nice bit of beach which was great for beach glass, did not do any fossil hunting.
 A 15 minute walk from this section you can find the Ammonite path.
 Some impressive fossils can be seen in the huge rocks.

+Lyme Regis is a lovely place to visit.
+Nice rocky coast line with clean water and few attractions to see.
+Lots of fossils, life see creatures, seagulls.
 For families with kids I recommend going to locka Aquarium where you can hold starfish, feed fish and buy souvenirs.

 If you are I to fossils then this is the place to go.
 We parked about a 10 Min walk away, at the top of the hill, there is parking closer but it is busy.
 There are public toilets near the beach which were in very good condition, lots of places for a drink or ice cream.
 The fossils are huge, we walked for about half a mile or so just looking at them and trying to find a small one to take home .
 Great day out